-WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BLUE/PURPLE FLOWERS CONTACT US
+SEARCH AND WILDFLOWER HOME PAGE BLUE/PURPLE FLOWERS CONTACT US

 The two Erigerons shown on this page are very similar and appear next to each other in botanical keys.
-Although the seeds provide a good method for distinguishing between the two (the seeds of E. argentatus have 6-8 veins; those of E. utahensis have 4 veins [rarely 6]), this is not a very noticeable or easy to observe feature.
+Although the seeds provide a good method for distinguishing between the two (the seeds of E. argentatus have 6-8 veins; those of E. utahensis have 4 veins [rarely 6]), this is not a very noticeable or easily observable feature.
 Look first for the basal leaves.
 As shown in the photographs below, the basal leaves of E. argentatus form a tidy, dense, and often small mound (3-6 inches in diameter).
-The basal leaves of E. utahensis are often withered at flowering time ("anthesis"), the lower area of the plant looks raggedy, and the basal area is often 6-12 inches in diameter.
+The basal leaves of E. utahensis are often withered at flowering time ("anthesis"), the lower area of the plant looks raggedy, and the basal area is often 3-12 inches in diameter.
 When you look at the basal leaves also look for dried stems from last year.
 E. argentatus has no stems from last year; E. utahensis commonly has dried stems from last year.
 Several other less clear-cut characteristics can sometimes assist in separating the two species: 1) E. argentatus grows at 4,000-7,500 feet in elevation; E. utahensis grows at 3,000-6,000.
 2) E. argentatus typically has solitary heads; E. utahensis often has solitary heads but can have few or many.
 3) E. argentatus typically grows from 4-12 inches tall; E. utahensis grows from 4-20 inches tall.
 It is often thought that one key characteristic that separates Erigerons from other genera of Asteraceae is that Erigerons have phyllaries (the bracts that surround the base of the flower head) all in one row.
 It is worth noting that both species on this page have phyllaries in several rows. |

-| Erigeron
+Erigeron

-argentatus (Silvery Daisy) Asteraceae (Sunflower Family) Semi-desert.
+argentatus (Silvery Daisy, Silvery Fleabane) Asteraceae (Sunflower Family) Semi-desert.

 Shrublands.
 Spring.
 This silvery ("argentatus") gray-green Erigeron inhabits dry, open lands.
 It is found in Colorado, New Mexico, and Arizona in just the counties bordering the Four Corners, but it is found in most counties of Utah.
-It was only found fairly recently on the Ute Mountain Ute Reservation in Colorado by Leslie Stewart.
-Flowers range from the very pale lavender shown here to much brighter blue-lavender.
-Several inch long basal leaves are tightly clustered.
+Erigeron argentatus was found in Colorado only in the early 21st century, first on the Ute Mountain Ute Reservation by Leslie Stewart and later I found it just north of the Ute lands in Canyons of the Ancients National Monument.
+Ray flower color ranges from infrequent whites and pinks to pale blues and lavenders.
+Basal leaves are tightly clustered and several inches long.
 Stem leaves are fewer and shorter.
+Notice that dead basal leaves persist beneath the new growth.
 The plant was named and described in 1873 by Asa Gray from a specimen that his student, botanical associate, and successor, Sereno Watson, found in Nevada. |

 ||